 Leucocytozoonosis is a vector-borne, parasitic disease of birds, caused by infection with the blood parasite Leucocytozoon.
 Chickens are primarily affected by L. caulleryi, L. andrewsi, L. schoutedeni, and L. sabrezi.
 The parasite is found frequently in chickens in southern and eastern Asia, and the south eastern United States.
 In one survey, 13.6% of domestic backyard chickens in South Carolina were infected.

-Clinical signs of Leucocytozoonosis varies with age and condition of the host.
+Clinical signs of Leucocytozoonosis in chickens varies depending on the chicken's age and health status.
 In young chicks, the disease is usually more severe and progresses very quickly.
 Signs include loss of appetite, listlessness, rapid breathing, weakness, and sometimes death within 24 hours.
-When adult chickens are affected, signs of disease usually occur gradually, and are milder.
-Most affected birds will die a few days after signs develop.
+When adult chickens are affected, signs of disease usually occur gradually, and are milder in nature then with younger birds.